dotnet/aspnetcore/specs/TransportProtocols.md

 The `POST [endpoint-base]/negotiate` request is used to establish a connection between the client and the server.
 The content type of the response is `application/json`.
 The response to the `POST [endpoint-base]/negotiate` request contains one of two types of responses:

-1. A response that contains the `connectionId` which will be used to identify the connection on the server and the list of the transports supported by the server.
+1. A response that contains the `id` which will be used to identify the connection on the server and the list of the transports supported by the server.

   ```
   {
-    "connectionId":"807809a5-31bf-470d-9e23-afaee35d8a0d",
+    "id":"807809a5-31bf-470d-9e23-afaee35d8a0d",
     "availableTransports":[
       {
         "transport": "WebSockets",